nvas/phpmysql-codespace/README.md

 - Click the 🌐 icon next to port 80 to open the site

 ### 3. Access MySQL
+*User mariadb has access and full privileges to all databases.*
 In the terminal:

 ```bash